DiagSet: a dataset for prostate cancer histopathological image classification: Methods

+\textbf{Grading protocol.} As already mentioned, the assessment of prostate cancer is performed according to the Gleason scale \cite{Albelda1993,Konig2004,Gleason1966}, as well as the newer ISUP grades \cite{Epstein2016}.
+The values of the former run from 1 (mild) up to 5 (highly malignant).
+Then, the pathologist expert provides an assessment/diagnosis based on the sum of the points (Gleason score; GS) allocated to the most diverse zones within the cancer area in the tissue/specimen tested.
+First, the score for \textit{the dominant} feature in the examined tissue is given, and then the score for \textit{the second largest} feature.
+The result is given as the sum of these scores.
+Hence, the final GS sum can be from 2 (i.e., 1+1) to 10 (5+5).
+On this basis, a simple cancer grading system in the preparation was defined: GS sum 2-4 - low grade I tumor malignancy, 5-7 - moderate II degree of tumor aggression, 8-10 - very high III degree of tumor aggression.

+On the other hand, the ISUP grades method \cite{Epstein2016} assumes five mischief groups that combine different GS grades as follows: group 1 GS sum 3+3=6, group 2 is 3+4=7, group 3 is 4+3=7, group 4 all GS combinations giving a sum of 8, group 5 all GS combinations giving a sum of 9.
+However, in the ISUP scale Gleason grades 1 and 2 are omitted.

+In our work, three pathologist experts evaluated the scans on original and archival microscopic slides without any prior diagnosis.
+Each of the outlined regions on a scan was assigned a single label out of 9 possible classes: scan background (BG), tissue background (T), normal, healthy tissue (N), acquisition artifact (A), or one of the 1-5 Gleason grades (R1-R5).

-First part of the proposed dataset, DiagSet-A, consists of small image patches extracted from the underlying WSI scans, with labels assigned based on the annotation made by human histopathologists.
+\textbf{DiagSet-A.} The first part of the proposed dataset, DiagSet-A, consists of small image patches extracted from the underlying WSI scans, with labels assigned based on the annotation made by human histopathologists.
 Patches with a size of $256\times256$ were extracted from the scans with a stride of 128, at 4 different magnification levels: $40\times$, $20\times$, $10\times$ and $5\times$.
-Each patch was assigned a single label out of 9 possible classes: scan background (BG), tissue background (T), normal, healthy tissue (N), acquisition artifact (A), or one of the 1-5 Gleason grades (R1-R5).
 Samples for each class and magnification level are presented in Figure~\ref{fig:diagset-samples}.